Choosing kitesurfing gifts just got easier.

 The ULTIMATE toy for salt water sessions (and ummm, for practical stuff like calling in “sick” when there’s 20 knots forecasted for Friday).
-A waterproof smartwatch can tell your kiter friend how long their session was, how far the rode, how high they jumped, and all the while play their favourite music to them when they’re out on the water.
-We’re obsessed with the Garmin Fenix F5X because it offers SO many functions for the price you pay — and it’s super hard wearing.
+A waterproof smartwatch can tell your kiter friend how long their session was, how far they rode, how fast they went, and all the while play their favorite music to them when they’re out on the water.
+Check out our review of the top 5 waterproof smartwatches for kitesurfing we’ve written especially to help you pick the best one.
+We’re obsessed with the Garmin Fenix 6 Pro because it offers SO many functions for the price you pay — and it’s super hard wearing.

 One thing us kitesurfers can always use more of?
 Shots of us having the time of our lives on the water!
 Waterproof action cams are a staple for most outdoor adventurers, and if your kiter pal doesn’t already have one they will ADORE you for gifting them this.

 And yeah, there are tons of different brands out there — but in our experience, nothing beats GoPro.
-We took our Hero 7 Black with us wakeboarding, kiting, surfing, and motorbiking across Southeast Asia and lemme tell you, the insane footage we captured was worth every penny.
-IT’S JUST SO GODDAMN STABLE!
+We took our Hero 7 Black with us wakeboarding, kiting, surfing, and motorbiking across Southeast Asia, and lemme tell you, the insane footage we captured was worth every penny.
+Since this model is out, with the first Hypersmooth feature, IT’S ALWAYS JUST SO GODDAMN STABLE.